signalfx/tracing-examples/opencensus-jaeger-java-spring-boot/readme.md

 # Setup and Usage

+In order to authenticate with SignalFx, the `HttpSender` that sends spans must be configured with a header that has the access token.
+The ability to configure and set a `HttpSender` is not currently possible until the next exporter release, `0.17.0`.
+However, it is currently available in a snapshot release.

 To enable snapshot releases, add this to the list of profiles in `~/.m2/settings.xml`:

 ```xml
 <profile>
     <id>allow-snapshots</id>